Angus-McLean/netsuite-rtc/README.md

 ## Synopsis

 Peer to Peer - Serverless communication between 2 clients.
-Uses NetSuite as means of selecting other peer and passing connection information between the 2.
+Uses NetSuite as means of selecting other peer and passing connection information between the two clients.

 ## Code Example